apache/mynewt-site/docs/os/tutorials/arduino_zero.md

   * Set the board support package for the target to
     ```@mynewt_arduino_zero/hw/bsp/arduino_zero```.
 This is a reference to the downloaded
     Arduino Zero support from Github.
-  * Use the "optimized" build profile for the ```arduino_boot``` target.
+  * Use the "optimized" build profile for the `arduino_boot` target.
 This
     instructs Newt to generate smaller and more efficient code for this target.
     This setting is necessary due to the bootloader's strict size constraints.
-  * Tells the Board Support Package to enable support for the Arduino Zero Pro, and not
+  * Tells the Board Support Package to enable support for the Arduino Zero Pro or the Arduino Zero.
+Set it to `arduino_zero` or `arduino_zero_pro` depending on the board you have.
-    the Arduino Zero.
-This is done through setting a build feature.
-If you are building
-    for an Arduino Zero, and not a Zero Pro, this feature should be set to ```arduino_zero```.

 <br>